arpitatidme/blinkit-sales-analysis/README.md

 This is an end-to-end data analytics project based on Blinkit sales data.

-The project takes raw sales data through the complete analytics lifecycle:
+The project follows the complete analytics lifecycle:

 **Raw Data → Python → MySQL → SQL → Power BI → Business Insights**

 The objective is to understand sales performance across products, outlet types, outlet sizes, location tiers, and product characteristics.

-The project demonstrates practical skills in data cleaning, exploratory analysis, SQL querying, data visualization, dashboard development, and business analysis.
+This project demonstrates practical experience in:

+- Data cleaning
+- Exploratory data analysis
+- SQL querying
+- MySQL
+- Data visualization
+- KPI development
+- Power BI dashboard development
+- Business analysis
+- Data-driven recommendations
+- GitHub project documentation

 ---

-# 🎯 Business Problem
+## 🎯 Business Problem

 Retail businesses generate large amounts of transactional data, but raw data does not immediately explain what is driving sales performance.

-This project answers questions such as:
+This project investigates:

 - Which product categories generate the highest sales?
 - Which outlet types contribute the most revenue?